ceres-solver/ceres-solver/docs/source/modeling.rst

 .. function bool Problem::HasParameterBlock(const double* values) const;

-   Is the give parameter block present in the problem or not?
+   Is the given parameter block present in the problem or not?

 .. function void Problem::GetParameterBlocks(vector<double*>* parameter_blocks) const